Detailed course offerings (Time Schedule) are available for

 CESG 502 Structural Dynamics (4)

 Lagrange's equations.
 Free vibrations of linear, single, and multiple degree of freedom systems.
 Damping.
 Mode superposition.
 Forced vibrations by time history and by response spectrum methods.
 Free and forced vibrations of continuous systems.
 Wave propagation in rods and beams.
 Non-linear response of single and multiple degree of freedom systems.
 Non-linear response of continuous systems.
 Prerequisite: CESG 501 or permission of instructor.
 Offered: W.

 View course details in MyPlan: CESG 502

 CESG 504 Finite Element Methods in Structural Mechanics (4)

 Extension of the matrix methods of structural analysis and structural mechanics to the solution of static and dynamic continuum elasticity problems by use of finite element approximations.
 Discussion of convergence and bounding and extension to investigation of stability and finite deformations.
 Prerequisite: CEE 501 or permission of instructor.
-Instructors: Mackenzie, Lowes, Miller Offered: W.
+Offered: Sp.

 View course details in MyPlan: CESG 504